 Adjusting slippage tolerance with your Solflare wallet is very easy.
 All you have to do is click the settings button at the top of the Swap interface.

 The default slippage setting is 0.5%.
 So the max slippage you would experience with a $100 trade is $0.50.
-You can try to lower the tolerance even more but you may be unable to get your swap filled if there is not sufficient liquidity or if there is too much volatility.
+You can try to lower the tolerance even more, but you may only be able to get your swap filled if there is sufficient liquidity or too much volatility.

-Atomic swaps enable users to trade tokens between two different blockchains once agreed upon, predefined conditions are met.
+Atomic swaps enable users to trade tokens between two blockchains once predefined conditions are met.
 Atomic refers to the idea that the swap is either completed or never happens.

-They incorporate smart contracts using Hashed Timelock Contracts (HTLC) which sets time limits as to when the swap can occur.
-These swaps can also be reversed if the counterparty does not fulfill its predefined duties in the allotted time period.
+They incorporate smart contracts using Hashed Timelock Contracts (HTLC), which set time limits for the swap.
+These swaps can also be reversed if the counterparty fails to fulfill its predefined duties in the allotted time period.

-Atomic swaps are becoming very important blockchain mechanisms as more chains are garnering their own communities of value that need to be transmitted.
+Atomic swaps are becoming fundamental blockchain mechanisms as more chains garner communities of value that need to be transmitted.
 They remove the risk of the centralized intermediary bridging the two chains together.

 Swaps are great.
-They save you time and money, while also providing the market with necessary liquidity.
+They save you time and money while also providing the market with the necessary liquidity.

 Solflare’s in-wallet swap mechanism is the ideal location for you to manage your Solana holdings.
-There’s no need to even connect to a decentralized exchange, you can hold, send & receive, stake, and swap your assets directly within the wallet.
+There’s no need to connect to a decentralized exchange.
+You can hold, send & receive, stake, and swap your assets directly within the wallet.